yeyehandsome1984/Cryptosite/README.md

 Therefore, the interface should be simple to understand and easy to interact with.

 ```
 EUG01.
-See all location of the gyms.
+See the detail of mainstream platform and crypto
 EUG02.
-Find out which gym is closest from their current location.
+Find out which Platform and Crypto to trade with
-EUG03.
-See key information of the selected outlet.
-Such as, opening hours, address and occupancy rate
-EUG04.
-Interact with the chart to filter/compare outlet past weekly data and live occupancy rate.
-EUG05.
-To decided which gym to visit at specific timing.

 ```

 ## Identifying Users Pain Point